salmanrazzaq-94/ETL-movies/README.md

 # MovieLens rating data.
 ratings_file = f'{file_dir}/ratings.csv'
 ````
-2. **The function converts the Wikipedia JSON file to a Pandas DataFrame, and the DataFrame is displayed in the `ETL_function_test.ipynb file`.**
+2. **The function converts the Wikipedia JSON file to a Pandas DataFrame, and the DataFrame is displayed in the `ETL_function.ipynb file`.**

 **Code**